glimpse-editor/glimpse-editor.github.io/content/posts/announcing-glimpse-0-1-2-beta.md

 As a reminder, money donated to our Open Collective is [only used to cover the costs of this project](/about/#why-do-you-need-monetary-donations) and periodically pass some of those contributions upstream.
 You can see a full accounting of all the donations we have ever received and how we have spent that money so far on [our Open Collective profile](https://opencollective.com/glimpse).

-If you would like to thank our contributors directly for the many hours of unpaid volunteer work they do for our project, you should contact them about their own personal donation platforms:
+If you would like to thank our contributors directly for the many hours of unpaid volunteer work they do for our project, you should contact them about their own personal donation platforms.

 Creator: [Bobby Moss](https://github.com/TrechNex)
 Maintainers: [Chaomodus](https://github.com/chaomodus), [Christopher Davis](https://github.com/BrainBlasted), [Luna](https://github.com/Member1221)